Duration: One day course: 9.30am - 5pm, including lunch.

-Whether you want to start a new blog or improve an existing blog, this practical one-day workshop will help you with the technicalities and strategies required.
+Whether you plan to start a new blog or want to improve your existing blog, this practical one-day workshop will help you with the technicalities and strategies required.
 It covers how to set up your blog using WordPress, what to write, and how to manage, market and monetize your blog.

 By the end of the session participants will: